 - Proclamation and presentation by the Mayors of Shreveport and Bossier City

 - Lighting 11 candles in memory of the 11 million victims of the Shoah/Holocaust

 Red River Radio

-Bill Beckett spoke with Rabbi Jana De Benedetti on Red River Radio to discuss the service and literary competition.
+Bill Beckett spoke with Rabbi Jana De Benedetti in 2020 on Red River Radio to discuss the service and literary competition.
 Listen online here.